Manu098vm/Sys-EncounterBot.NET/wiki/LGPE-Stationary,-Trades-&-Gifts.md

 Be sure to be in the overworld without any dialogue or menu opened before starting the bot.

+If you're hunting for stationaries, be sure to have a strong pokemon in the first slot of your team, with a strong move in its first moves slot.

 ## Bot Setup
 First, download the Sys-EncounterBot: https://github.com/Manu098vm/Sys-EncounterBot.NET/releases.